Measurement of Many-Body Quantum Correlations in Superconducting Circuits: Probe Design

-In Table~\ref{tab:system}, we give characteristic parameters of the system, and Tables~\ref{tab:probe1} and \ref{tab:probe2} provide estimates for the probe parameters.
-These values satisfy the sundry conditions laid out in the text and in this Appendix and are well within reach of current experimental technology, see e.g.~\cite{mehta_down-conversion_2023}.
+In Table~\ref{tab:probe1}, we provide estimates of probe parameters that are well within the reach of current experimental technology, see e.g.~\cite{mehta_down-conversion_2023}.
+These values, along with the parameters given for the system in Table~\ref{tab:system}, satisfy the three criteria given in the text.